TANSY-LEAVED PHACELIA

 24th July 2011, Blackleach Country Park, Walkden, Gtr Mcr.
 Photo: © RWD

-As the flowering stems straighten (and there may be five or six flowering stems) the stems straighted with all the spent flowers facing inwardly.
+As the flowering stems straighten upwards (and there may be five or six flowering stems) the spent flowers face inwardly.
 Very few un-upened buds are left to flower; just those hanging down in a tight spiral near the top.
 Green fruits are beginning to form in the spent flowers at the bottom.
 Insect top right.
 At this stage it resembles the tail of a scorpion.

 24th July 2011, Blackleach Country Park, Walkden, Gtr Mcr.
 Photo: © RWD